|Pregnancy Week (Select):|

 Preparing Your Wardrobe For Breastfeeding

 Your wardrobe already exists.
 Most mothers just wear their regular two-piece outfits and pull the top up on one side to nurse.
 The baby’s body covers everything that the top doesn’t cover.
 A teeshirt or button-front nightgown works well at night.
 A bra is optional at all times of your life, and doesn’t prevent sagging.
 If you want to wear one, make it comfortably loose.
-If you’re an unusual size, call the Australian Breastfeeding Association for good sources.
+If you’re an unusual size, call the Australian Breastfeeding Association (if you’re in Australia) for good sources or La Leche League in the USA.
 In all bras and tops, you’ll find cotton far more comfortable than synthetics.
 Sections of cloth diaper or diaper liners folded around layered toilet paper make inexpensive breast pads for the early weeks, although most women never use pads at all.

 Other equipment isn’t necessary.
 You’ve got what it takes!